Faithlife/styled-ui/catalog/radio/variations-v6.md

-For the next major version of Styled UI, the Radio component has been rebuilt to use our global Styled System theme instead of its legacy `theme` prop.
+For the next major version of Styled UI, the Radio component has been rebuilt to use our global Styled System theme and two new config components instead of its legacy `theme` prop.

 You can opt in to the new API now by importing `{ Radio } from '@faithlife/styled-ui/v6'`.
 When v6 is released, the `/v6` entrypoint will continue to be supported with a deprecation warning until v7 is released.